duckdb/duckdb-web/docs/sql/query_syntax/from.md

 SELECT * FROM table_name;
 -- select all columns from the table called "table_name" using the FROM-first syntax FROM table_name SELECT *;
--- select all columns using the the FROM-first syntax and omitting the SELECT clause FROM table_name;
+-- select all columns using the FROM-first syntax and omitting the SELECT clause FROM table_name;
 -- select all columns from the table called "table_name" in the schema "schema_name SELECT * FROM schema_name.table_name;